MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_09_Lab1_Ex01_Hunting_Defender.md

 1. Expand the **Hunting** section and select **Advanced hunting**.

+    >**Important:** Please paste any KQL queries first in Notepad and then copy from there to the *New Query 1* Log window to avoid any errors.

 1. Enter the following KQL query in the *New Query* space:

-   >**Important:** Please paste any KQL queries first in Notepad and then copy from there to the *New Query 1* Log window to avoid any errors.

-   >**Note:** If you receive the message, "security.microsoft.com wants to..
-See text and images copied to the clipboard", select **Allow**.

     ```KQL
     let lookback = 2d;